 Heat the olive oil in a large non-stick skillet (9” should be fine) over medium heat and add the sliced potatoes and a pinch of salt.
 Let them cook, stirring occasionally, until they begin to soften.

-Now add the onions and Bravado Spice Jalapeño & Garlic All-Purpose Seasoning to the potatoes and cook, stirring occasionally, until they are translucent.
+Now add the onions and Bravado Spice Jalapeño & Garlic All-Purpose Seasoning to the potatoes.
+Cook, stirring occasionally, until they are translucent.
 By now the potatoes should have a little color on them and be cooked through.
 Take this time to crack and beat all the eggs into a large bowl.
 Lower the heat to medium low.

 Add the beaten eggs into the skillet.
 Stir with a wooden spoon or rubber spatula in a figure 8 motion while gently moving the skillet back and forth over the heat.
 Every 30 sec. or so scrape sides of the pan towards the middle of the pan.

 After about 10-15 minutes, the eggs will have begun to set.
 Take a plate and put it face down over the pan and flip.
 Then slide the tortilla back into the pan and cook the other side.
 About 5-8 minutes.